R2Northstar/ModdingDocs/docs/source/guides/crosshairmodding.rst

        }
    }

 * This only affects the visual spread of the crosshair, not the actual bullet spread.
 Positive Values increase spread while negative decrease it.
-Be default it is based on the weapon's own stats.
+By default it is based on the weapon's own stats.

 No Crosshair?
 -------------